micahreich/twitterbot/README.md

 # twitterbot
+# Description
 Tweets "I hate" and "I love" plus every word in the dictionary

 Uses twython, Python wrapper for Twitter API

+"Why?" you may ask yourself.
+Why not?